22wthomp/personalized-recipe-knn/README.md

 This project uses the **Food.com Recipes and Reviews** dataset from Kaggle:
 [Food.com Recipes and Reviews – Kaggle Dataset](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews)
 Author: Irkaal | Source: Kaggle
 The dataset in this project was not collected by me.
-Used soley for educational non-commercial purposes
+Used solely for educational non-commercial purposes

 ## Running the App
 1. Clone this repo: